Downloadable house-viewing checklist

 You'll need to be particularly savvy here, as the property will have been professionally designed and dressed to make it as enticing as possible.

-On the flip side, the shorter time period can mean offers are made and then accepted quicker, which could be beneficial for everyone involved.
+On the flip side, the shorter time period can mean offers are made and then accepted more quickly, which could be beneficial for everyone involved.

-- Check out our guide to 'best and final offers' and sealed bids
+- Find out more: 'best and final offers' and sealed bids